Super Kamagra and Kamagra Oral Jelly

 Conclusion

-Taking Kamagra Oral Jelly can be harmful, as it is often done without medical advice.
-The ingredients and their dosage are not verified by appropriate medical bodies, which means there is no way to know what is in each sachet.
+Taking either Super Kamagra or Kamagra Oral Jelly can be harmful, as it is often done without medical advice.
+The ingredients and their dosages are not verified nor approved by appropriate medical bodies, which means you don’t know what you might be taking.

-If you have erectile dysfunction, it is safer to take treatments in the UK that have been prescribed to you by a doctor.
-The effectiveness of these medications is proven by clinical studies, and your doctor will make sure they’re suitable for you.
+If you have erectile dysfunction, it is safer to take treatments approved in the UK that have been prescribed to you by a doctor.
+There is no need for a face-to-face consultation, all consultations with our online doctors can be done remotely and confidentially via your patient account.

 babak-updated-roundpng.png